 The last twelve months have thrown the world of work into disarray, whether you are an individual contributor, a team collaborator, manager, or executive.
 We’ve been forced to reinvent our work cultures, or, at the very least, translate them to work in a virtual space.
 This has not been easy.
 We’re more comfortable now that we have a year under our belt, but as we come up for air the reality is starting to sink in—we will be working with at least a hybrid version of this new normal for a long time to come.

-We asked Elizabeth Goins, our resident executive communication director, to summarize some of the trends she’s seeing, and some new ‘best practices’ for communicating and leading effectively in this new normal.
+Below are some of the trends I’m seeing along with some new best practices for communicating and leading effectively in this new normal.

 We have a huge opportunity to relate differently

 When it comes to trends, one of the biggest things I’ve seen is that we’re relating to our coworkers more holistically.
 Our work environments offer a window into each other’s lives.
 Our kids, pets, spouses, and our homes have become part of our work personas.
 Outdated rules such as ‘thou shalt not have a bed in your frame’ have thankfully fallen by the wayside.
 It’s simply not possible for us to control our environments as much as we’d like.
 Your bedroom, or closet, might be the quietest spot for you to run your meeting.

 One rule will never change.
 You should continue to be mindful of your professionalism.
 Always wear pants—you never know!

 The virtual space has made it imperative that leaders set explicit expectations.
 Life is extraordinarily messy right now, for you, and for your team.
 Let them know how you plan to show up and how you’d like them to, in return.
 Communicate things like:

 - Whether or not video will be required for the meeting

 - Your agenda (is this business, social, or a bit of both)